GEOG0231/cartMaterials/lessons/map_lettering.md

     * what features are similar to each other and form families?

-    * what orders or distinguishes features within a family (is there an intellectual hierarchy)?
+    * what determines the order of features within a family (is there a hierarchy)?

 3. Identify the intellectual hierarchy of features and labels: